 — IATA (@IATA) July 31, 2019

-With 26.2 per cent of the market share and 1.1 billion passengers, the second place belongs to Europe, while North America took the third rank with 989.4 million passengers and 22.6 per cent of the market share.
+With 26.2 percent of the market share and 1.1 billion passengers, second place belongs to Europe, while North America took the third rank with 989.4 million passengers and 22.6 percent of the market share.

-The top five nationalities travelling on international routes:
+The top five nationalities traveling on international routes:

 - United Kingdom (126.2 million, or 8.6 percent of all passengers)

 - United States (111.5 million, or 7.6 percent of all passengers)

 - The People’s Republic of China (97 million, or 6.6 percent of all passengers)

 - Germany (94.3 million, or 6.4 percent of all passengers)